This article will help you to understand the main functions of Documents Custom Fields.

 Types of Documents Custom Fields:

 Use this type to create a field with a fixed list of options that your users can select.
-You'll be able to restrict user access, trigger relevant approval workflow, or assign budgets for the options.
+It'll allow you to restrict user access, trigger relevant approval workflow, or assign budgets according to DCF.
 You can add codes and up to 5 sub-levels to your options, as well as edit or delete ones.

-This is the best way to add your Departments/Projects to Precoro.
+This DCF type is the best way to add your Departments/Projects to Precoro.
 Here is how it may look like:

-Creating, for example, a Purchase Order with "Select" type will look like that:
+Creating, for example, a Purchase Order with "Select" type will look like this:

-This is an open text field available to fill out when creating Purchase Requisitions / Purchase Orders / Receipts / Invoices / Warehouse Requests.
-With this type, you cannot create a preset list with options, limit access to documents, use it in approval workflow, or create a budget for this Custom Field.
+This is an open text field available to fill out when creating documents.
+With this type, you cannot create a preset list with options, limit access to documents, use it in approval workflow, or create a budget for this DCF.

 Creating a Purchase Order with the "Text" type will look like that: